Dentophobia is the fear of the dentist. But does that really include all of what it is?

 What Is Dentophobia?

-Dentophobia is quite literally, a fear of the dentist.
+Dentophobia or dental phobia is quite literally, a fear of the dentist.
 But, it can also include a fear of dental treatments, dental offices, dental procedures, and all other things relating to dental work.

 The word Dentophobia itself can be broken down into “denta” and “phobia”.
 “Denta” meaning dentist or any oral healthcare provider and “phobia” meaning fear.
 You might think of it as dentist phobia or dental phobia.
 Either way, it’s a distinct fear of dentistry.

 People of all ages struggle with dental fear.
 When we’re younger, it’s just a terrible gut feeling, but as we get older, it starts to become dental anxiety.
-Without our parents dragging us to the dentist that dental anxiety or dentophobia begins to keep us from going to the dentist.
+Without our parents dragging us to the dentist that dental anxiety or dentophobia begins to keep us from going to the dentist’s office.

 What Are We Afraid Of?

 If you’re like most people out there, you totally understand dental fear and dental anxiety.
-But what exactly is that we’re afraid of?
+But what exactly is it that we’re afraid of?
 Is it a fear of needles or a dreaded dental procedure?
 Most likely, you’re not afraid of the people behind the masks because if you met them in the parking lot at Walmart, you probably wouldn’t think twice.